A Bus Ride Round Attercliffe: September 29th 2019 (morning)

 This half-day tour with commentary uses a heritage Sheffield Corporation double-deck bus to explore sites in Attercliffe, Carbrook and Darnall dating from the seventeenth-century to the twenty-first.

-The itinerary may vary from the April and June Bus Rides to include new opportunities to visit historic locations in the Valley: it will certainly include the Zion Graveyard (opened 1805) and the English Institute of Sport (opened 2003).
-Other sites will be announced as soon as possible.
+The itinerary has developed from the April and June Bus Rides to include new opportunities to visit historic locations: as well as the Zion Graveyard (opened 1805) and the English Institute of Sport (opened 2003) it now includes a visit to the oldest building in the Valley, Carbrook Hall (c1820), now an unusually fine Starbucks coffee-shop.

 Mike Higginbottom grew up in Attercliffe and has researched aspects of its fascinating history.